-30 Information is material if its omission or misstatement could influence the economic decisions of users taken on the basis of the financial statements.
-Materiality depends on the size of the item or error judged in the particular circumstances of its omission or misstatement.
-Thus, materiality provides a threshold or cut-off point rather than being a primary qualitative characteristic which information must have if it is to be useful.
+30. The relevance of information is affected by its materiality.
+Information is material if its misstatement (i.e., omission or erroneous statement) could influence the economic decisions of users taken on the basis of the financial information.
+Materiality depends on the size and nature of the item or error, judged in the particular circumstances of its misstatement.
+Materiality provides a threshold or cut-off point rather than being a primary qualitative characteristic which the information must have if it is to be useful.